mlcampbell1/applied-programming-book/content/intro.md

 ## Acknowledgements

-This book has been created by [Martin Claus][martin].
-Edited by Megan and Morelia.
+This book has been created by Martin Claus.
+Edited and updated by Morelia Urlaub and Megan Campbell.

 [martin]: https://martinclaus.github.io/